idymko/cd0583-model-scoring-and-drift-using-evidently/README.md

 4. Connect a repository using Github
 5. Make sure to select the proper GitHub repo that you forked from Udacity repo.
 6. Press on Connect
 7. Make sure to give a name for your static site.
 The publish directory should be ./static.
-Then, press on Create Static Site.
+Then, press on Deploy Static Site.
 8. Wait for the deployment to complete.
 You sould see: ‘Your site is live’.
 Then, just navigate to the deployed site.